caroltheqatester/cypress-basico-v2/README.md

 This project was created by the [TAT](https://talkingabouttesting.com/) school and is part of the Basic Automated Testing with Cypress course.

-The aim of the course is to practice basic commands by solving the exercises proposed in this [repository](https://github.com/wlsf82/cypress-basico-v2/tree/main/lessons) .
+The aim of the course is to practice basic commands by solving the exercises proposed in this [repository](https://github.com/wlsf82/cypress-basico-v2/tree/main/lessons).

+### Content covered in the course

+Among the topics covered in the course are: continuous integration (CI) with Github Actions, custom commands, using libraries like Lodash, running tests in headless mode and through the cypress interface.

 ## Pre-requirements